S.H. Kim betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

 S.H.
+Kim of South Korea looks on while playing the sixth hole during the second round of the Korn Ferry Tour Championship presented by United Leasing & Finance 2025 at French Lick Golf Resort on October 10, 2025 in French Lick, Indiana.
+(Mike Mulholland/Getty Images)

+S.H.
 Kim finished tied for 30th at 9-under in his most recent appearance at this tournament in 2024.
 He'll tee off at Waialae Country Club Jan.
-15-18 with his sights set on improving his performance at the 2026 Sony Open in Hawaii.
+15-18 with his sights set higher this time around in the 2026 Sony Open in Hawaii.

 Kim's recent history at the Sony Open in Hawaii